G.I. Joe: A Real American Hero: A Real American Hero (1982–1994)

-Stars & Stripes Forever – TRU Exclusives (1997–1998)
+Stars & Stripes Forever – Toys "R" Us Exclusives (1997–1998)

 In 1997, G.I.
 Joe returned in a limited Toys "R" Us exclusive line.
 The Real American Hero Collection, as it is called, included Team Packs of three figures grouped together by a common theme such as Commando and Cobra Command, and Mission Packs, which featured classic figures packaged with a small vehicle like a Cobra Flight Pod or Silver Mirage motorcycle.
 The "Stars and Stripes" boxed set was also released, featuring members of the original thirteen Joes from 1982.
 The line continued as a Toys "R" Us exclusive in 1998.

 One of the rarest G.I.
 Joe figures, the so-called "Pimp Daddy Destro" (or PDD for short), was released in 1997 in the Cobra Command Team pack.
 It was immediately replaced by a standardized version of the Destro figure.
 The PDD figure was so named for the fact that it had leopard-print accents on Destro's legs and his famous open collar.
 Only a handful were released into the market, with only one verifiable version mint in box and two loose versions known to be in existence.
-It is believed that the versions of PDD that made it to market were production samples (as opposed to true variants) that were changed prior to release and thus and were not meant to be seen by the public.
+It is believed that the versions of PDD that made it to market were production samples (as opposed to true variants) and thus were not meant to be seen by the public.
+A Classified collection update of this figure was officially referred to as "Profit Director Destro" to maintain the abbreviation while avoiding the salacious associations of the original nickname.